-I offer counseling to teens, college students and adults of diverse backgrounds, lifestyles, spiritual affiliations, and sexual orientation.
+I offer counseling to college students and adults of diverse backgrounds, lifestyles, spiritual affiliations, and sexual orientation.

 You are welcome to show up exactly as you are, whether you are experiencing anxiety, depression, grief, or any type of relationship problem.
 Maybe you are trying to figure out a new direction for your life, feeling alone, or just uncomfortable in your own skin.

 I will help you sort through your thoughts, feelings and behaviors to gain a deeper understanding of yourself and your relationships.
 I can offer support and encouragement as well as coping skills and strategies to create change.
 I believe in the ability to heal and find deeper life satisfaction.

 A strong romantic partnership can be one of the most fulfilling relationships you will ever have.
 I work with couples who are motivated and ready to work on communicating their needs and understanding the needs of their partner.
 Whether you are in a new relationship, have been living together or have been married for years, everyone has past experiences that influence how they participate in the relationship.
 We often get stuck in patterns.

 Maybe trust has been broken through infidelity or dishonesty, maybe a spark has faded or you feel that you don’t really know each other anymore.
 Both partners need to take responsibility and action towards creating a new way of functioning in the relationship.
 We can work on putting the pieces together, bringing the love back and deepening your connection and intimacy.
 And if a separation is necessary, saying goodbye as peaceful as possible.